 Yushu Tibetan Autonomous Prefecture is also known as Yushu Prefecture in short, Yushu means “relics” in Tibetan.
-It is an autonomous prefecture under the jurisdiction of Qinghai Province.
+It is an autonomous prefecture under jurisdiction of Qinghai Province.
 It is 738 kilometers from east to west and 406 kilometers from north to south with total area of 204,900 square kilometers (exclude Tanggula Mountain Town mananged by Golmud City).
-The capital town is Jiegu of Yushu City.
+Capital town is Jiegu of Yushu City.

 Yushu Prefecture has unique plateau natural landscapes and folk customs.
-There are Princess Wencheng Temple and Buddhist monasteries of many sects.
-There are three national nature reserves of “Three Rivers”, “Longbao Beach” and “Kekexili”.
-There is a grand annual Yushu Horse Racing Festival.
+There are Princess Wencheng Temple and Buddhist monasteries of many sects, as well as

 Yushu Prefecture has 1 county-level city and 5 counties under its jurisdiction.

 Geography and climate

 Yushu Tibetan Autonomous Prefecture is adjacent to Haixi Mongolian Tibetan Autonomous Prefecture in north, Golog Tibetan Autonomous Prefecture in east, Garze Tibetan Autonomous Prefecture of Sichuan Province in southeast, Chamdo City and Nagqu City of Tibet Autonomous Region in south and southwest, and Bayingoleng Mongolian Autonomous Prefecture of Xinjiang in its northwestern corner.

 Qinghai-Tibet border is 2,385.85 kilometers long.
 Tanggula Mountain stretches to south, Kekexili Mountain and Bayan Har Mountain traverse north, with snowy peaks and glaciers.
 Yellow River and Lancang River both originated here.